 Human and organisational factors involves taking a systemic perspective where the interactions between human, technological and organisational factors are considered.
 The organisation should consider human and organisational factors through a life cycle approach.
 This means identifying and addressing human and organisational factors in safety management activities related to business objectives, management, operations, human performance, task and workplace design in all stages of the system life cycle, e.g. from commissioning to decommissioning.
-A strategy for human and organisational factors specifies a systematic approach to integrating human and organisational factors within safety management activities.
+A strategy for human and organisational factors within safety management activities.